 Transcript video breakfast in France

-Hello to all of you.
-I hope you are well.
-So today, we are going to talk about breakfast.
-Breakfast in France is the first meal of the day.
-In this video, you will learn new words about food, about food in French.
-But you will also be able to discover things about the French culture, about what we eat in France.
+Hello everyone.
+I hope you're all well.
+So today we're going to talk about breakfast.
+In France, breakfast is the first meal of the day.
+In this video, you'll learn some new words about food in French.
+But you'll also be able to discover things about French culture, about what we eat in France.

 Before you start, don't forget to activate the French subtitles.
-It will be easier for you to understand the video.
+This will make it easier for you to understand the video.

 Don't forget to subscribe to the HelloFrench channel to follow all the videos.

-The first thing to know about breakfast in France is that the French love viennoiseries.
-So what are "viennoiseries"?
-Viennoiseries are foodstuffs, food that you can find at the bakery, so it's a bit between breads and pastries.
-So it's going to be, for example, a croissant, a pain au chocolat, a brioche or even chouquettes.
+The first thing you need to know about breakfast in France is that the French love viennoiseries.
+So, what are "viennoiseries"?
+Viennoiseries are foodstuffs found in boulangeries, so they're somewhere between breads and pastries.
+So it could be, for example, a croissant, a pain au chocolat, a brioche or chouquettes.

-These are very fatty and very sweet foods, so, as you can imagine, the French don't really eat this every day because it's really not very healthy and then, it would mean going to the bakery every morning to get a pastry.
-On a daily basis, we don't really eat this, it's more for the weekend or for special occasions, or when we don't have time to have breakfast at home and we quickly go to the bakery before going to work.
+These are very fatty and very sweet foods, so, as you can imagine, the French don't really eat them every day, because it's really not very healthy, and it would mean going to the bakery every morning to get your viennoiserie.
+On a day-to-day basis, we don't really eat this, it's more for weekends or special occasions, or when we don't have time to have breakfast at home and just pop into the boulangerie before going to work.

-Another traditional breakfast in France is French toast, which is French for "pain perdu".
-French toast, we call it that because in fact, we're going to use bread that would be lost, so we would have to throw it away if we didn't make this recipe.
-Because in fact, we take sliced bread that is several days old, that has hardened a little bit, that has become stale.
-So, we're going to take this bread, we're going to soak it in a container with milk.
-Then we'll soak it in another container with an egg that we've beaten and then we'll put it in a frying pan with a little butter.
+Another traditional breakfast in France is French toast.
+We call it pain perdu because we're going to use bread that would be lost, so we'd have to throw it away if we didn't make this recipe.
+In fact, we're going to use sliced bread that's several days old, a little hardened, a little stale.
+So we'll take this bread, soak it in a container of milk.
+Then we'll soak it in another container with an egg that we've beaten, and then we'll put it in a frying pan with a little butter.

-We're going to cook it on both sides and once it's ready, we sprinkle with a little bit of sugar.
-So again, we don't really eat this every day, it's a traditional breakfast, but it's true that we'll do this quite rarely.
-First of all because in the morning, we don't often have time to cook.
+We cook it on both sides and once it's ready, we sprinkle it with a little sugar.
+So again, we don't really eat this every day, it's a traditional breakfast, but it's true that we do this quite rarely.
+Firstly, because we don't often have time to cook in the morning.

-What do we really eat for breakfast every day in France?
-Of course, there is the traditional baguette of bread.
+What do we actually eat for breakfast every day in France?
+Of course, there's the traditional baguette de pain.

-So often, we have this cliché, this stereotype of the French walking around with a baguette under their arm.
-So it's really an image, the French don't do that, but on the other hand, the French really do eat a lot of baguette.
-So in the morning, we can also find another type of bread, sliced bread.
-It can be for example country bread, bread with seeds.
+So often, there's this cliché, this stereotype of the French walking around with a baguette under their arm.
+So, it's really an image, the French don't do that, but on the other hand, the French really do eat a lot of baguette.
+In the morning, you can also find another type of bread, sliced bread.
+This could be farmhouse bread, for example, or bread with seeds.
 In the morning, you can also eat rusks.
-Rusk is like toast, small rectangles or squares of already toasted bread, quite hard.
-So we buy it at the supermarket, already packed.
+Rusk is like toast, small rectangles or squares of already toasted, fairly hard bread.
+So we buy this at the supermarket, already packaged.

-On the baguette, the sliced bread or the rusks, we will generally eat, put butter.
-In France, there are several types of butter, therefore different kinds of butter.
-There is sweet butter, semi-salted butter and salted butter.
-So, you can imagine, in the sweet butter, there is no salt in the semi-salt, there is a little salt in the salted butter, there is a lot of salt, so it has a salty taste.
-Often, we will also put jam on our toast or on this bread.
-It can be strawberry jam, orange jam, apricot jam or, for example, cherry jam.
+On baguettes, sliced bread or rusks, we generally eat butter.
+In France, there are several types of butter.
+There's sweet butter, semi-salted butter and salted butter.
+So, as you can imagine, in sweet butter there's no salt, in semi-salted butter there's a little salt, in salted butter there's a lot of salt, so it tastes salty.
+We also often put jam on our toast or bread.
+It could be strawberry jam, orange jam, apricot jam or, for example, cherry jam.

 Another very common breakfast in France is cereal.
-I think all over the world, it's a very common breakfast.
+I think it's a very common breakfast all over the world.
 So, kids will pretty much eat cereal every day.
-So in a bowl, they will put cereal with cold milk.
-But often, adults also eat cereal.
+So in a bowl, they'll put cereal with cold milk.
+But adults often eat cereals too.
 For example, in the morning, I like to have muesli.
-Muesli is oatmeal with seeds and dried fruits and I will put it in milk, yogurt or cottage cheese.
+Muesli is rolled oats, often with seeds and dried fruit, and I put it in milk, yoghurt or fromage frais.

-So cottage cheese is kind of like yogurt, but it's a little bit thicker, a little bit more consistent.
-It also has more protein, so it gives you a little more energy for the day.
-I'll put muesli with, for example, yogurt and I'll cut up pieces of fruit and I'll put them in a bowl.
-For example, in the summer, I'll take peaches or apricots.
-And in the winter, apples or bananas.
+So, fromage blanc is a bit like yoghurt, but a little thicker, a little fatter.
+It's also got more protein, so it gives you a bit more energy for the day.
+I'll put muesli with yoghurt, for example, and I'll cut up pieces of fruit and put them in a bowl.
+For example, in summer, I'll have peaches or apricots.
+In winter, apples or bananas.

 As you can see, in France, the classic breakfast is rather sweet.
-In other countries, we eat salty things for breakfast.
-But it's true that I also like to eat salty food in the morning.
-For example, I'll put a little cheese on bread or I'll make myself boiled eggs with "mouillettes".
-So the "mouillettes" are little sticks of bread that you dip in the egg or I also like to make fried eggs.
+In other countries, breakfast is more salty.
+But it's true that I also like to eat savoury food in the morning.
+For example, I'll put a bit of cheese on bread or I'll make myself boiled eggs with "mouillettes".
+So mouillettes are little sticks of bread that you dip in egg, or I like to make fried eggs.

-But it's true that in France, it's not the norm, it's not common to do that in the morning or on the weekend when you have a little more time.
-So, for drinks in general, adults will have a coffee or a tea.
+But it's true that in France, that's not the norm, it's not common to do that in the morning or at weekends when you have a bit more time.
+So, for drinks in general, adults go for coffee or tea.

 Kids, they'll take cocoa powder in milk instead.
 So it can be a hot chocolate or cold milk with cocoa.
 Very often in France too, we will have a glass of fruit juice with our breakfast.

 The most common is orange juice.
-You can either buy it in bricks at the supermarket or in bottles, or you can squeeze it yourself, so you have fresh orange juice.
-So, we make it ourselves in the morning.
-But there are also other tastes for fruit juices, like grapefruit juice or apple juice, for example.
+You can either buy it in a carton at the supermarket or in a bottle, or you can squeeze it yourself, which means you get fresh orange juice.
+So, you make it yourself in the morning.
+But there are also other fruit juice flavors, like grapefruit juice or apple juice, for example.